xyliatgithub/EN650.601/assignment2/README.md

 ## Certificate Authority Hierarchy (25 points)
-Follow the instructions in [lab manual](module2) and answer all questions.
-Still, you have to include screenshots from this module in the report.
+Follow the instructions in the [lab manual](module2) and answer all questions.
+Still, you have to include screenshots for this module in the report.
 Please capture them periodically.

 ## Submission Instructions
-- This assignment is due on November 12nd (Monday) 11:59 PM.
+- This assignment is due on November 12nd (Monday) by 11:59 PM.
-- You will work in a group(to be discussed in class) for this assignment.
+- You will work in a group (to be discussed in class) for this assignment.
 - Submit your results for both modules at BlackBoard in one PDF file.
 - Only one report is needed from a group.
 - Please list group members in your report explicitly.